stefanopagliari/bibnotes/README.md

     - {{author}},
     - {{year}}
 - **Template**: It is possible to select among two existing templates, one presenting the metadata as a simple list and the other wrapping the information into boxes using the Admonition plugin.
 It is also possible to or provide a custom template (see below).
+- **Missing Fields**: Fields that are present in the template but missing in the entry are deleted by default.
+This can be changed in the settings.

 ## Custom Template
 Fields that can be added to the custom template include